Jacksonville Premises Liability Lawyer

 will consider evidence that he reasonably should have been aware of it.

-We will carefully research every aspect of your accident to discover any
+every aspect of your accident to discover any evidence to support your

 Contact Jason K.S.
 Porter for a consultation about your legal options and to begin work on a claim